-All staff will be made aware of the expectations relating to use of mobile technology within the setting, including mobile phones, cameras, and wearable technology.
+All staff will be made aware of the expectations relating to how mobile phones, cameras, smart watches and other personal electronic devices with imaging and sharing capabilities are used in the setting.
 All staff will be made aware of the professional risks associated with the use of social media and electronic communication.
-Staff will adhere to relevant setting policies including the staffing policy, information sharing, confidentiality, data protection and the code of conduct.
+Staff will adhere to relevant setting policies including staff policy, Information Sharing, Confidentiality, Data Protection and the Code of Conduct.

-Staff Support and Supervision:
+Staff support and Supervision:

-West Byfleet Nursery will follow their legal responsibilities under the Equality Act 2010 including the fair and equal treatment of practitioners regardless of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.
+West Byfleet Nursery will follow their legal responsibilities under the Equality Act 2010 including the fair and equal treatment of practitioners regardless of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.

-West Byfleet Nursery has in place supervisions for all staff members who have contact with children and families, in line with Early Years Foundation Stage 2024.
+West Byfleet Nursery has regular supervision in place for all staff members who have contact with children and families, in line with Early Years Foundation Stage 2024.

-The Early Years Foundation Stage 2024 states that 'effective supervision provides support, coaching and training for the practitioner and promotes the interests of children.
+The Early Years Foundation Stage 2024 states that 'effective supervision provides support, coaching and training for the practitioner and promotes the interests of children'.
 Supervision should foster a culture of mutual support, teamwork, and continuous improvement, which encourages the confidential discussion of sensitive issues.